railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 * Helpdesk and Support
 * Fund Raising

-Open ERP ensures that each case is handled effectively by the system's users, customers and suppliers.
-It can automatically reassign a case, track it for the new owner, send reminders by email and raise other Open ERP documentation and processes.
+OpenERP ensures that each case is handled effectively by the system's users, customers and suppliers.
+It can automatically reassign a case, track it for the new owner, send reminders by email and raise other OpenERP documentation and processes.

 All operations are archived, and an email gateway lets you update a case automatically from emails sent and received.
 A system of rules enables you to set up actions that can automatically improve